What is the Purpose of the “Well Child” Exam?

 Of course, your doctor will examine your baby in the traditional sense.
 You will see the obvious exam—the stethoscope on the chest, and the examination of the ears— but the doctor is also examining the nervous system by looking into the eyes for a reflex, testing grip and head strength, and noticing your baby’s overall muscular tone.
 They will likely play with your baby, which informs them of social milestones, eye contact, and gives details about hearing and language.
 They will note the shape of the head and the presence or absence of teeth.

 Beginning at the year visit, there may be some tests that your pediatrician wants you to consider.
 Namely, they may want to formally screen your toddler’s vision and to check their hemoglobin.
 The vision test is painless and recommended by the American Academy of Pediatrics and the American Academy of Ophthalmology), but is usually an added charge.
 It is done with a photo screen machine that requires little to no cooperation on the part of the toddler.
-The hemoglobin and lead require a finger stick which does cause some pain but are important.
+The hemoglobin and lead require a finger stick which does cause some pain but is important.
 They are sometimes even required depending on your insurance or if you participate in the Women Infants and Children (WIC) program.

 - Centers for Disease Control and Prevention

 - Recommended Immunizations For Children Birth Through 6 Years Old.